-2.2.2 Births registration with the civil authorities
+2.2.2.2.
+Births registration with the civil authorities

 Birth registration constitutes the basis for legal rights and is an important prerequisite for administrative service delivery.
-At National level, according to RPHC 2022, the percentage of female birth registered equals to 94.3% and is the same for females as for males.
+At National level, according to RPHC 2022, the percentage of female births registered equals 94.3% and is the same for male births.
+Figure 18 below shows the situation in Gakenke District.